shivannis/xandr-docs-public/xandr-docs/articles/curate/understanding-bid-rejections.md

 ---
-ttle: Microsoft Curate - Understanding Bid Rejections
+title: Microsoft Curate - Understanding Bid Rejections
 description: This article lists out error IDs you might encounter when a bid is rejected, the cause of the errors, and the actions you can take to resolve these errors. ms.date: 11/15/2023
 ---